heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 Docker Compose allows to create networks and connect containers to them in a Docker Compose file.

+Custom networks can be used to communicate between containers and/or stacks.

 Check the code examples in the `heig-vd-dai-course/04.01-docker-and-docker-compose/02-code-examples` directory: